top of page

 Bombay Beach sign at Salton Sea

-As time went on, irrigation runoff from the adjacent agricultural Imperial Valley flowed into the Sea and without a natural outflow, the Sea was unable to flush out toxins.
-In addition, it had also become increasingly saline.
-By the mid’70s, the fish had begun to die; the birds had also become ill, and the tourists began to disappear.
-What had been called the ‘miracle in the desert’ is today described as an ‘ecological nightmare and disaster’ - a ghost town in the making.
+Over time, irrigation runoff from the nearby agricultural Imperial Valley entered the Sea, and without a natural outlet, the Sea couldn't expel toxins.
+Furthermore, it became more saline.
+By the mid-1970s, fish started to die, birds fell ill, and tourists stopped visiting.
+What was once hailed as the 'miracle in the desert' is now referred to as an 'ecological nightmare and disaster'—a ghost town in the making.

-Over the past few decades, millions of fish have died in the lake partly caused when the oxygen levels drop in the water during heatwaves.
-Severely decayed fish are scattered around the shoreline of the Salton Sea, baking even more in the sun until their bones deteriorate completely.
-The worst fish kill occurred during the summer of 1999, when more than 8 million tilapia died in a single day, leaving them to wash along the shore in a band that was about three miles wide and 10 miles long.
-Interestingly, tilapia are an amazing fish.
-They're a freshwater fish, but in 30 generations they've modified themselves to live in the 'salty' Salton Sea.
+In recent decades, millions of fish have perished in the lake, partly due to decreased oxygen levels in the water during heatwaves.
+Severely decomposed fish are scattered along the Salton Sea's shoreline, further exposed to the sun until their bones completely disintegrate.
+The most severe incident occurred in the summer of 1999 when over 8 million tilapia died in a single day, washing ashore in a stretch approximately three miles wide and ten miles long.
+Interestingly, tilapia are remarkable fish.
+Although they are freshwater species, they have adapted over 30 generations to survive in the 'salty' Salton Sea.

 Bones of tilapia fish on Salton Sea beach.
 Fish bones on Salton Sea beach

-If oxygen deficiency wasn't enough of a problem, increasing salinity is contributing to this environmental crisis.
-According to the Salton Sea Authority, 4,000,000 tons of dissolved salts enter the Salton Sea every year.
-The salt comes from agricultural drainage and tail water and the Colorado River itself.
-Biologists warn, "We are at a tipping point.
-In the next several years, tilapia will be approaching their own salt limits and when that occurs it will result in a massive die off of tens of millions of these fish.
-If the fish die from hyper-salinity the birds will die as well.
-It’s going to get real crazy."
+As if oxygen deficiency weren't already a significant issue, rising salinity levels are exacerbating this environmental crisis.
+The Salton Sea Authority reports that 4,000,000 tons of dissolved salts flow into the Salton Sea annually.
+These salts originate from agricultural runoff, tail water, and the Colorado River itself.
+Biologists caution, "We are at a tipping point.
+In the coming years, tilapia will reach their salt tolerance limits, leading to a massive die-off of tens of millions of these fish.
+If the fish perish due to hyper-salinity, the birds will also suffer.
+It's going to become extremely chaotic."

 Here is a glimpse of the result of the Colorado River irrigation in the area surrounding the Salton Sea.
 These practices that transformed the Imperial and Coachella valleys from a desert wasteland to a lush agricultural empire are largely responsible.
 Canals divert Colorado River water to crops.
 It's an ironic twist of nature, the rivers and runoff that poison the sea also sustain it.
 This picture was taken in the farmlands adjacent to the Mecca Hills.